N3RDIUM/PyTaskbar/docs.md

 ### To install with wheel:

-1.Download wheel from this distribution:[LINK](https://github.com/somePythonProgrammer/PyTaskbar/releases/tag/0.0.1).
+1. Download wheel from this distribution:[LINK](https://github.com/somePythonProgrammer/PyTaskbar/releases/tag/0.0.1).

-2.Do "pip install path-to-wheel.whl"
+2. Do "pip install path-to-wheel.whl"

-3.Try out the [example](#docs_example) now!
+3. Try out the [example](#docs_example) now!

 ### To install manually:
-1.Download wheel from this distribution:[LINK](https://github.com/somePythonProgrammer/PyTaskbar/releases/tag/0.0.1).
+1. Download wheel from this distribution:[LINK](https://github.com/somePythonProgrammer/PyTaskbar/releases/tag/0.0.1).

-2.Once you have downloaded it, unzip the downloaded file.
+2. Once you have downloaded it, unzip the downloaded file.

-3.Go to file explorer and get to the directory where you have cloned or unzipped the repository.
+3. Go to file explorer and get to the directory where you have cloned or unzipped the repository.

-4.type 'cmd' in the place where you see the path.
+4. type 'cmd' in the place where you see the path.

 ![image](https://user-images.githubusercontent.com/74598401/119104885-69c01e80-ba3a-11eb-9c24-45eaf4bab5bf.png)

-5.hit enter.
+5. hit enter.

-6.type 'python install.py' and hit enter.
+6. type 'python install.py' and hit enter.

-8.Try out the [example](#docs_example) now!
+8. Try out the [example](#docs_example) now!

 ##### [back to top](#index)
 ##### [API docs](#main_object)